Shepherds of Good Hope: Hope Living Residence

 Hope Living is a 35-unit residence for people diagnosed with severe mental disabilities.
 It is staffed 24 hours a day, seven days a week.
 Hope Living is made possible through the help of the following partnering agencies: Royal Ottawa Health Care Group, the Sandy Hill Community Centre, the John Howard Society, C.M.H.A., and A.C.T.T.
-Clients of the Hope Living residence are encouraged to develop life skills in order to reintegrate into the community.
+The program assists residents with life skills development.

 St. Andrew's Residence

 This 35-unit housing centre contains both single- and double-occupancy units for clients diagnosed with a mental illness but who are independent enough to have a more independent lifestyle.
 Staff is only employed on as-needed basis, and only interested residents partake in skill training.
-This centre boasts a true sense of community and has many active clubs for the residents.
+The facility includes recreational clubs for residents.

 Hope Living

 Sophie's Hope is a women's shelter established by Francine Pelletier.
 Pelletier started this shelter as a homage to a woman she had been working with in the past, an IV drug user who had developed AIDS and was also pregnant.
 Pelletier came up with the idea of this shelter when she noticed that several establishments would not allow Sophie on their premises because of her active drug use.
 There was a need for a safe place where women could be allowed access regardless of their condition.
 Sophie's Hope is not an overnight shelter, but is open from 4 pm to midnight and provides a place for women to eat, enjoy entertainment, play a game of cards, or just enjoy conversation with fellow women.
-Many women benefit from this program, as the opening hours keep them off the streets and away from drugs and prostitution.
+The program's operating hours are intended to offer an alternative environment to the streets.
 Although the Shepherds of Good Hope are not exclusively affiliated with Sophie's Hope, they allowed for the women's shelter to open in the main Shepherds of Good Hope building, at 233 Murray St., in 1998.
 Sophie's Hope has been at its own independent location since 2000.